Vigneshsaravanan008/CodPic/README.md

-# CodePic
+# CodPic

 ## Overview

 <p align="center"><a href="https://codpic.vercel.app/" target="_blank"><img src="https://codpic.vercel.app/logo.png" width="100%" alt="CodPic Logo"></a></p>

-**CodePic** is a free online tool that allows developers and programmers to convert their code snippets into beautiful, shareable images.
-With customizable themes and syntax highlighting, CodePic is perfect for showcasing your code on social media, documentation, or personal projects.
+**CodPic** is a free online tool that allows developers and programmers to convert their code snippets into beautiful, shareable images.
+With customizable themes and syntax highlighting, CodPic is perfect for showcasing your code on social media, documentation, or personal projects.

 ## Features